shridpant/mindhunters/README.md

 ## Contact

 The entire `Mindhunters` application was built by [Gaurav Agrawal](https://www.linkedin.com/in/gaurav-agrawal-070599192/), [Shrid Pant](https://www.linkedin.com/in/shridpant/) and [Tarun Dhankhar](https://www.linkedin.com/in/tarundhankhar/).
 Please feel free to contact any of us to discuss the project!

+## Future Works

+We plan to extend the `Mindhunters` algorithm to include images, audios and videos.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledements